northle/docs/docs/1.x/basics/responses.md

 ## Headers

-You can easly attach response headers:
+You can easly attach response headers to the response:

 ```ts
 this.response.header('x-custom-header', value);